svrooij/node-sonos-ts/docs/sonos-device/index.md

 const sonos = new SonosDevice('192.168.x.x')
 ```

-Explore all the posibillities of the SonosDevice below.
+Explore all the possibilities of the SonosDevice below.

 ## Methods